sjp38/linux/Documentation/admin-guide/cgroup-v2.rst

 	Caller could retry them differently, return into userspace as -ENOMEM or silently ignore in cases like disk readahead.

+  memory.max.effective
+	A read-only single value file which exists on non-root cgroups.

+        The effective limit of the cgroup i.e. the minimum memory.max of all ancestors including itself.
+This is useful for environments where cgroup namespace is being used and the application does not have full view of the hierarchy.

   memory.reclaim
 	A write-only nested-keyed file which exists for all cgroups.